youness-elbrag/Attention3D_UNET/README.md

        - here you will need to run script shell to install all the dependencies needed automated setup whole project

-                chmod +x automate_downlaod_data.sh && ./automate_downlaod_data.sh
+                chmod +x download_dataset.sh && ./automate_downlaod_data.sh
 ### run-project

 * PostProcessig dataset Brast2020;

-    this tool built based on top of BET algorithm that publish from [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET) and [N4baisCorrection](https://pubmed.ncbi.nlm.nih.gov/20378467/) we automated the process and handle the data in 3D shape
+    this tool built based on top of BET algorithm that publish from [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET) and [N4baisCorrection](https://pubmed.ncbi.nlm.nih.gov/20378467/) we automated the process and handle the data in 3D shape link Project [Repository](https://github.com/deep-matter/Post-Processing) **visited and run this First Stage**

-	* tool description ;

-        we develpoed a simple tool that helps to Post Processing the dstaset
-        * N4 bais Correction field this will increase the Low intensity of the image to run :

-                   python Postprocessing.py --path path_name --n4baiscorrection

-        * Skull Stripping this technic helps to reduce tissues such skull and midbrain .. only we do care about in our project is brain tissues to tun it :

-                   python Postprocessing.py --path path_name --skull_stripping

-* Virtualization  dataset Brast2020;

-    to vitualize few samples from the data you need to run this command

-        the Options to plot the corrected with oring img type_plot{option 1 = Anat ,option 2 = epi ,option= img }

-        python virtaulizer.py --corrected_samples --type_plot option

-    for rendering the images in 3D or 2d slices you will need to run

-            python virtaulizer.py --v2Drender && echo "this will render images in 2D "

-            python virtualizer.py --v3Drender && echo  "this commaned may takes will depmed on the GPU perfomence you have "